Ports

 - two DHCP ports in a private subnet.
 They are created when enabling DHCP in a subnet and deleted when disabling DHCP;

-Add a port to a subnet
+Add a port to a public or private subnet

 Private subnet, global router subnet